Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Estimation

 \item In situations where $y_i \in \mathcal{M}$, meaning our imaging data are manifold-valued observations without a temporal dimension, Algorithm~\ref{alg:asymmetric_sparse_fun_cca} can be adapted by using tangent-space PCA \parencite{marron2021object} rather than RFPCA, similar to the setting considered in \textcite{kim2014canonical}.
 This model is especially useful for studying static connectivity networks.

-\item When the imaging data take the form of classical functional data, that is $y_i(t) \in \mathcal{M} \subset \mathbb{R}$ for all $t \in \calT$, one can apply Algorithm~\ref{alg:asymmetric_sparse_fun_cca} by replacing RFPCA with classical FPCA \parencite{ramsay2015functional, yao2005functional}.
+\item When the imaging data take the form of classical functional data, that is $y_i(t) \in \mathcal{M} \subset \mathbb{R}$ for all $t \in \calT$, one can apply Algorithm~\ref{alg:asymmetric_sparse_fun_cca} by replacing RFPCA with classical FPCA \parencites{ramsay2015functional}{ yao2005functional}.
 In addition, when $y_i(t) \in \mathcal{M} \subset \mathbb{R}^d$, multivariate FPCA can be employed \parencite{happ2018multivariate}. \end{itemize}

-Central to the proposed methodology is a CCA model for pairs of observations $(y_i, x_i)$, where $y_i \in \rone^d$, $x_i \in \rone^p$, $d \ll N$, and the covariance of $y_i$ is full-rank.
+Central to the proposed methodology is a CCA model for pairs of observations $(Y_i, X_i)$, where $Y_i \in \rone^d$, $X_i \in \rone^p$, $d \ll N$, and the covariance of $Y_i$ is full-rank.
 In the imaging setting, we use a dimension reduction model to compute the low-dimensional component.
 However, this setting may also be of independent interest and plays a crucial role in the development of the theoretical results.
-Therefore, we outline the algorithm for this particular setting in Algorithm~\ref{alg:asymmetric_sparse_cca}.
+Therefore, we outline the algorithm for this particular setting in Algorithm~\ref{alg:asymmetric_sparse_cca}, and we refer to it as \textit{asymmetric sparse CCA}.

 In this special case, our approach is closely related to the Eigenvector-CCA model proposed in \textcite{wang2021eigenvectorbased}.
 Yet, notable differences exist between the two approaches.
-For example, we ensure that the estimated canonical vectors satisfy the correct orthogonality conditions $\hat{H}^{\T}\sigmayhat \hat{H} = I_d$ and $\hat{T}^{\T}\sigmaxhat \hat{T} = I_p$.
+For example, we ensure that the estimated canonical vectors satisfy the correct orthogonality conditions $\hat{H}^{\T}\sigmayhat \hat{H} = I_d$ and $\hat{T}^{\T}\sigmaxhat \hat{T} = I_d$.
 Furthermore, our proposed model does not rely on the assumption that the data have been generated from a regression model.